zapty/forever-service/README.md

     -e --envVars [vars]                Environment Variables for the script e.g. -e "PORT=80 ENV=prod FOO=bar"

-    -o --scriptOptions [options]       Command line options for the script
+    -o --scriptOptions " [options]"    Command line options for the script

     --minUptime [value]                Minimum uptime (millis) for a script to not be considered "spinning", default 5000